craftcms/docs/docs/commerce/3.x/shipping.md

 Shipping methods are the choices available to the customer during checkout.
 For example, a shipping method might be called “Pickup”, “FedEx”, “USPS”, or “Express”.

 You can name these shipping methods anything that makes sense to the customer.
 They don’t need to be shipping company names, but usually indicate the delivery method.
-For example, you could have two shipping methods, one called “FedEx Standard” and “FedEx Overnight”.
+For example, you could have two shipping methods: one called “FedEx Standard” and “FedEx Overnight”.

 Shipping methods contain a collection of shipping rules, which are conditions for determining when the shipping method should be available.